joinpursuit/Pursuit-Core-iOS/lessons/arrays/full-lesson.md

 ### Strings as Arrays
 1. Copy the characters of a string into an array.
-2. Find a character in that array.
+2. Find a character in that array. d